 By PSW Staff • May 19, 2014 The CADAC CDC eight in the Theatre Royal Stratford East at the heart of Mike Walker’s sound design for "Oh What a Lovely War" Noted theatre sound designer Mike Walker deployed a CADAC CDC eight digital console at the heart of his sound design for the recent 50th anniversary revival of “Oh What a Lovely War” at London’s Theatre Royal Stratford East.
 It’s the most high-profile use of CADAC’s new digital desk to date as well as its musical theatre premier on a major production.
 Further, it marks the first-ever use by Walker of a digital console on such a large theatre production.
 To date Walker has remained resolutely analog – and resolutely CADAC analog – in his choice of mixing consoles, until this recent switch to CADAC digital.
 “The audio quality is stunning,” he explains.
 “Quite simply, I have never heard such stunning sound quality in a live console before.
 Until now, no digital desk I have listened to has matched the openness of the big old analogue CADAC consoles, but this is in an entirely different league.
 “I almost hate to say it but this desk sounds better than any other I have ever used, and that includes the CADAC J-Type,” he continues.
 “What CADAC has achieved with this desk is remarkable—it has completely turned my audio world upside down.”
 The CDC eight also makes significant advances in terms of operation with its uniquely intuitive user interface, and a far less menu dependent OS than other digital console designs.
 “The interface is incredibly intuitive,” Walker adds, “The combination of dual 24 inch touch screens and rotary controls makes operation very easy.
 Everything ends up just where you need it in a live musical environment.”
 The technical brief for the production, in presenting a 21st century version of a 20th century classic, was “to provide a completely transparent enhancement of the events onstage,” retaining “signature” staging devices and effects of the original, replicating them with the best current production technology.
 To this end, the sound design objective was “invisible” reinforcement for both drama and song.
 The cast of 12 was miked with Sennheiser 9000 Series (digital) wireless systemss, while the five-piece band was reinforced with a select combination of high quality condenser microphones from Sennheiser, Neumann and DPA.
 All of this was fed to the CDC eight-32 running the latest V2 software (the first-ever “commercial” use of this, providing additional advanced automation features), via a CADAC CDC 3216 IO stagebox, sited backstage with the FR racks.
 A CDC MC MADI Bridge – connected via CADAC MegaCOMMS – integrated QLab with the CDC eight for all the sound effects – and at one point provided direct outs to a BBC recording truck.
 Lexicon PCM96 reverbs were interfaced via AES cards on the console.
 Walker notes: “With the CDC eight, combined with the amazing Sennheiser 9000 radio mics at the front end and the legendary quality of the Opus Audio amplifiers and speakers, I ended up with the most incredible integrity of signal from mic capsule to loudspeaker.
 I’ve never heard a live system sound this good, ever.
 Thank you CADAC for such an amazing desk.”
-CADAC Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Applications Cadac Consoles International Sound Design Theatre · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+CADAC Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Applications Cadac Consoles International Sound Design Theatre · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.